exorde-labs/TestnetProtocol/docs/tokenomics.md

 - Airdrops and community bounties are to be distributed punctually over time.
 - All other allocations have no vesting period.

-**Once deployed, Vesting contracts are non-revokable and immutable.**
+**Once deployed, Vesting contracts are non-revocable and immutable.**
 Exorde's initial distribution of 200,000,000 tokens and their lockups (vesting) reflect long-term commitments from the Exorde Labs team and their backers, investors & partners.

 *Protocol Rewards case: Exorde Labs will manage the transfer of Protocol Rewards to the Protocol (on its execution layer) during the early life of the protocol.
 Then, the Vesting Contract ownership can be transferred to the Exorde Decentralized Governance.*